 - Convergence

 - Regulatory Frameworks

 - Managing the Regulatory Process

 - Regulations

 - Licensing

+- Digital Dividend in Spectrum

 - Spectrum Sharing

 - Open Access

 - Universal Access

-- Numbering

 - Customer Service in a Converged Environment

 Convergence: Definition

 - Convergence has been defined as the ability of one or different networks to carry different services.
 Or the bringing together of industries in the communications area, which were previously viewed as separate and distinct in both the commercial and the technological sense. - Examples are the provision of Internet access and TV to mobiles and triple or quad play services offered by ISPs or Cable TV Operators.